The Autonomous Enterprise / Page 03 · 2026

 Owns: Agent Action, HITL Event, SHAP output

-Orchestrates: all cross-system flows
+Orchestrates: all cross-system flows, across every pillar

 GCP Data Fabric

-Owns: Device, Asset Event, ML features
+Owns: Device, Asset Event, Supplier ML features

 Serves: all modules via BigQuery + Feature Store